arxve/r/README.md

 ## Usage

-To use the utility, compile the code and run the executable with the desired command followed by arguments.
+Make sure you have Rust installed.
+You can run the utility by compiling the code and executing the resulting binary.

 ```
 $ rustc r.rs